What is the first thing that comes to your mind when you think of Hyderabad?

 Not known to many, but this is the palace where the guests were entertained by the Nizams.
 The Chowmahalla Palace is a walkable distance from the Charminar, close to the Laad Bazaar.
 Converted into a museum, you can walk through and experience the grandeur of the various balls rooms – all restored with their chandeliers and furniture.
 The décor is quite opulent and well maintained.
 The place hosts a collection of artifacts, crockery, weapons and more.

 Don’t miss the musical Grandfather’s clock on display.
 Very intricately designed, this showcases a complete durbar scene.
 Every second the fan bearers move the fan.
 Every minute the Nizam/ King moves his head sideways, Every 15 minutes the curtain behind on the balcony depicted rises and comes down and in addition to the lovely piano tune, the hammer man sounds a gong every hour.
-Have a look at the video below (Please ignore the commentary in the background ;-))

 The highlight of the place is the display of the Vintage cars – from a Harley to Rolls Royce, you can see them all.